 Martha Bebinger, reporter/founder

 Martha Bebinger covers health care and other topics at WBUR.
 She has won dozens of regional and national awards, including the Nieman Fellowship for Journalism at Harvard University.
 She has a BA in art and semiotics from Brown University and an MA in English from Boston University.
 She is the mother of three adventurous teenagers.

 Richard Knox is an award-winning journalist who has reported on a broad range of topics in health, medicine and science.
 He has been a correspondent for NPR and a medical writer for The Boston Globe.
 In addition to WBUR, his work appears in Goats and Soda, NPR’s global health and development blog, and NPR’s Facebook page.
 He’s the author of a respected book on Germany’s health system, and has held year-long fellowships at Stanford and Harvard.
 He’s a graduate of the University of Illinois and Columbia University.

 CommonHealth welcomes proposals to contribute pieces on medical topics, ranging from your experience as a patient to your heartfelt opinion as an expert.
 You may simply want to write an opinion piece on a current item in the news, or you may want to share a story written in the first person.
-We currently host “Narrating Medicine,” a regular venue for first-person pieces, and plan to launch “Narrating Science” in the fall of 2016.
+We host “Narrating Medicine,” a regular venue for first-person pieces, and are working on launching “Narrating Science” as well.